Latest From Our Articles

 The presence of ongoing symptoms is one of the key distinctions.

-It's common for us to experience sadness at various times in our life.
-We're all human, after all, but if the emotion persists or if you feel down all the time, depression is likely the cause and should be discussed with a doctor.
+It's common for us to experience sadness at various times in our lives.
+We're all humans, after all, but if the emotion persists or if you feel down all the time, depression is likely the cause and should be discussed with a doctor.

 Living with Lyme disease or another chronic illness has its own difficulties, but they are made worse when despair and anxiety are present.
 There is no one-size-fits-all approach to therapy or care, and frequently, a combination of modifications yields the best outcomes.
-Try these 7 methods for managing depression, anxiety, and lyme disease symptoms, and never hesitate to seek advice and help from your doctor.
+Try these seven methods for managing depression, anxiety, and Lyme disease symptoms, and never hesitate to seek advice and help from your doctor.

 How can depression and anxiety be treated?